nicolasalliaume/on-shopify-sbm/README.md

 ## Cheatsheet

-For a good'ol cheatsheet, see [ON Lab's Shopify Development Cheatsheet](https://onlab-tmp-bucket.s3-us-west-2.amazonaws.com/ON+Lab+-+Shopify+Development+Cheatsheet+.pdf).
+For a good 'ol cheatsheet, see [ON Lab's Shopify Development Cheatsheet](https://onlab-tmp-bucket.s3-us-west-2.amazonaws.com/ON+Lab+-+Shopify+Development+Cheatsheet+.pdf).

 --------